nanodbc/nanodbc/README.md

 ## Example Build Process

 It's most convenient to create a build directory for an out of source build, but this isn't required.
-After you've used cmake to generate your Makefiles, `make nanodbc` will build your shared object. `make check` will build and run the unit tests.
+After you've used cmake to generate your Makefiles, `make nanodbc` will build your shared object. `make check` will build and run the tests.
 You can also install nanodbc to your system using `make install`.

-If the unit tests fail, please don't hesitate to [**report it**](https://github.com/lexicalunit/nanodbc/issues/new) by creating an issue with your detailed test log (prepend your `make` command with `env CTEST_OUTPUT_ON_FAILURE=1 ` to enable verbose output please).
+If the tests fail, please don't hesitate to [**report it**](https://github.com/lexicalunit/nanodbc/issues/new) by creating an issue with your detailed test log (prepend your `make` command with `env CTEST_OUTPUT_ON_FAILURE=1 ` to enable verbose output please).

 ```shell
 cd path/to/nanodbc/repository